JoseJX/analogue-pocket-patches/README.md

 This patch converts `Bust-A-Move 2 - Arcade Edition (U,E)` to the `.pocket` format.

 This patch was updated to fix a bug.
 (2022/01/11)

+This patch was updated to fix another bug.
+(2022/06/06)

 ROM MD5: `fa91adc7023e03f97ec36f66876a569e`